-- We will continue to provide all our patients with a questionnaire (which must be completed prior to your appointment to identify patients who have travelled to certain countries, are experiencing flu-like symptoms or have been around others who have experienced flu-like symptoms).
+We will continue to provide all our patients with a questionnaire (which must be completed prior to your appointment to identify patients who have travelled to certain countries, are experiencing flu-like symptoms or have been around others who have experienced flu-like symptoms).
 This will need to be completed prior to every visit.

 - A temperature screening will be done for doctors, staff, patients and accompanying family members.
 Anyone presented with a fever of 100 F/37.7 C will need to be rescheduled in accordance with CDC guidelines.